MileyThom/MileyThom/README.md

 ## Hi there, I'm Miley 👋

 I am a student at the University of Oklahoma.
-A passionate data scientist and communicator, I studies Information Science and Technology with particularly investment in the legal aspects of data management and use, with the potential to study and begin a legal practice in the future
+A passionate data scientist and communicator, I study Information Science and Technology with particularly investment in the legal aspects of data management and use, with the potential to study and begin a legal practice in the future